pureinsights/discovery-cli/USER.md

 (Required, string) Set the JSON configurations of the entities that will be stored.
 This flag is mutually exclusive to the `file` flag.

 `-f, --file`::
-(Required, string) Set the address of the file that contains the JSON configurations of the entities that will be stored.
+(Required, string) Set the path of the file that contains the JSON configurations of the entities that will be stored.
 This flag is mutually exclusive to the `data` flag.

 `--abort-on-error`::
 (Optional, bool) Aborts the operation when an error occurs.
 The default value is `false`.